 “Arbutin and licorice extract work to brighten skin.
 Apply the product every other evening and then increase your frequency because the formulation can irritate skin at first.” — Craig Kraffert, MD, board-certified dermatologist and president of Amarte

 “This serum contains kojic acid, a natural substance from fungi that works to decrease melanin (melanin protects us from the sun).
 When melanin levels decrease, the skin lightens dramatically, and I have seen many clients have great results.
 It’s important to note that if you are using a product with kojic acid, you should be extremely diligent about sun protection.” — Athena Hewett

 “I love this lightweight serum because it uses new unique brightening extracts combined with highly-researched peptides for firming.
-It’s great for targeting brightening while also plumping and lifting at the same time.” —Jordana Mattioli, esthetician
+It’s great for targeting brightening while also plumping and lifting at the same time.” —Jordana Mattioli, licensed medical esthetician

 "Our Aqua cream contains 1% retinol, alpha-arbutin, elemental sulfur, and a blend of natural extracts for a broad-spectrum approach to brightening.
 Plus, it’s very lightweight and has immediate absorption.” — Craig Kraffert

 “Water may be one of the best ‘brightening creams!’
 HA5 Hydrator works on the prediction that as we age, our natural ability to hydrate our skin with hyaluronic acid made naturally in our body diminishes.
 Five different types of hyaluronic acid create fluffy, bright, and supple skin much like a personal trainer sculpts muscles out of their client’s physiques.” — Graceanne Svendsen, licensed master esthetician, cosmetic laser specialist, and Practice Manager at Shafer Clinic Fifth Avenue